ddb0000/dotfiles/README.md

 ## Wiping history won't garbage collect the unused packages, you need to run the gc command manually as root:
 sudo nix-collect-garbage --delete-old

-## Due to the following issue, you need to run the gc command as per user to delete home-manager's historical data:
+## Due to the following issue, you ALSO need to run the gc command as per user to delete home-manager's historical data:
 ## https://github.com/NixOS/nix/issues/8508
 nix-collect-garbage --delete-old